jnale-hub/Nexus-Publication-Capstone/NOTES.md

 - The other games, I want to build that quiz bee and spelling bee but I know it will take a lot of time and effort.
 But hopefully I could handle it.

+- Maximise the news api, I want to have a selection of countries that filters it out..

 ### Lesson Learned

 - I should commit more often